mrkjdy/website/static/posts/pattern-matching/post.md

 Pattern matching is how you define functions in Haskell.
-I believe this is one of the main reasons why people struggle with understanding Haskell, especially people who have only used imperative programming.
+I believe this is one of the main reasons why people struggle with understanding Haskell, especially those who have only used imperative programming.

 Here's a simple (unoptimized) example of a function for calculating the nth [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence) number: